rschristian/parametric_equations/README.md

 ```
 Rustup
   - Tested against latest stable, beta, and nightly.
-Look at CI for more info.
+Look at CI status for more info.
 Cargo
 ```